 Regardless of where it ultimately sits within an organization, the talent required to scale and execute influencer strategies requires a new blend of skills including integrated marketing communications, social media, public relations and analytics.

-Typically, organizations will start in the same way with influencer marketing organically taking place throughout the organization on an ad hoc basis.
-This phase is marked by little to no process or measurement standards and eventually culmonizes in an ambition to consolidate and optimize so you can scale.
+Typically, organizations will start with influencer marketing organically taking place throughout the organization on an ad hoc basis.
+This phase is marked by little to no process or measurement standards and eventually consolidates to allow for scaling.

-What typically evolves is one of two models: centralized or decentralized.
+It typically evolves in one of two models: centralized or decentralized.
 Neither is right or wrong.
 What matters most is that the model you choose is aligned to your brand’s culture and organization.

 Case in Point: Melia Hotels International Systematizes Influencer Marketing to Scale